South Korean leader lands in Japan for first visit in 12 years seeking help with region's 'polycrisis' - Local News 8

 The move was welcomed by Japan and hailed by US President Joe Biden as “a groundbreaking new chapter of cooperation and partnership between two of the United States’ closest allies.”

-The deal broke a deadlock reached in 2018, when South Korea’s Supreme Court ordered two Japanese companies to compensate 100 million Korean won ($77,000) to each of the 15 plaintiffs who sued them over forced labor during Japan’s colonial rule.
+The deal broke a deadlock reached in 2018, when South Korea’s Supreme Court ordered two Japanese companies to compensate 15 plaintiffs who sued them over forced labor during Japan’s colonial rule.

-Only three of the 15 victims that participated in the lawsuit are alive today, all in their nineties.

 Japan did not agree with the South Korean court’s 2018 decision, and no compensation had been paid by Tokyo.

-That led to rising tensions between the two sides, with Japan restricting exports of materials used in memory chips, and South Korea scrapping its military intelligence-sharing agreement with Tokyo during the presidency of Moon Jae-in, the predecessor to Yoon.
+That led to rising tensions between the two sides, with Japan restricting exports of materials used in memory chips, and South Korea scrapping its military intelligence-sharing agreement with Tokyo during the presidency of Moon.

-But the Yoon administration has been striving to improve relations between Seoul and Tokyo, especially as the two US allies face an increasingly volatile security situation with North Korean missile tests that threaten both South Korea and Japan, and tensions across the Taiwan Strait — an area that both Tokyo and Seoul say is vital to their respective security.
+But the Yoon administration has been striving to improve relations between Seoul and Tokyo — even if it means pushing back against domestic public pressure on contentious, highly emotional issues like the compensation plan.

-Following the compensation announcement, Kishida told reporters that Japan “appreciates” South Korea’s solution to the wartime labor row, adding he is taking Yoon’s visit as a chance to “bolster bilateral relations.”
+Apart from the growing North Korean nuclear threat, China appears to have been a big factor in Yoon’s willingness to face the domestic backlash over the compensation deal, said Atkinson, the expert in Seoul.

 Warming ties